 There you have it!
 By now you should have more knowledge about record player needles than the average vinyl collector.
 It’s safe to assume that if you follow the instructions set out in the videos we showed you, you will be able to take care of your stylus the best way possible.

 Now you know when to replace, how to replace and how to clean your record player needle.
-If you’re looking for a way to store and display your turntable or record player take a look at our record player stands guide on our website.
+If you’re looking for a way to store and display your turntable take a look at our record player stands guide on our website.